100 Tears: Reception

 Though 100 Tears did not receive much mainstream recognition, it has received mostly positive reviews from independent film critics.
 The Scars Horror Reviews called the film "a big top blood splattering attraction," and that Jack Amos's performance as Gurdy the Clown "makes Pennywise look as harmless as Bozo the Clown".
 Johnny Butane of Dread Central gave the film three stars out of five, calling the film "at times genuinely funny, outright ridiculous, painfully bad, and screamingly entertaining."
 Horror Society praised the balance of horror and comedy, writing "humor can ruin a perfectly good dark and sinister horror film, but the balance in 100 Tears is in the right amount and does not seem to hurt the film in any way."

-Jay Decay at HorrorNews goes on to say, "Blood, guts and gore flying left and right in every scene Gurdy's a part of, and let me tell you, it's extremely entertaining."
+Jay Decay at HorrorNews goes on to say, "Blood, guts and gore [fly] left and right in every scene Gurdy's a part of, and let me tell you, it's extremely entertaining."

 CultFlicks.net gave the film a 4 out of 10 star review, criticizing the story and lack of nudity for an NC-17 film, but praising the villainous clown stating "Gurdy is the king badass of your killer clown genre.
 Using a cartoon-sized meat cleaver, he out-butchers Pennywise, the Killer Klowns from Outer Space, and Pogo the Clown combined."